OSPAMOX 500mg/5ml gran 100ml

 - hyperactivity

-- crystals in the urine, which can be seen as cloudy urine, or difficulty or discomfort when urinating.
+- crystals in the urine, which may appear as cloudy urine, or difficulty or discomfort when urinating.
 Make sure you drink enough fluids to reduce the chance of these symptoms occurring

 - decrease in white blood cells

-- lowering the number of cells involved in blood clotting
+- decrease in the number of cells involved in blood clotting

-- blood may take longer than usual to clot.
+- It may take longer than usual for your blood to clot.
 You may notice this if you have a nosebleed or cut yourself.

 Not known (frequency cannot be estimated from the available data)